Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the LasDamas project for making their mock catalogs publicly available.
 The computing for this project was performed at the OU Supercomputing Center for Education and Research (OSCER) at the University of Oklahoma (OU).
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number OCI-1053575.
 This work was supported by DOE grant DE-FG02-04ER41305.
+C.C. was also supported by the Spanish MICINN’s Consolider-Ingenio 2010 Programme under grant MultiDark CSD2009-00064 and grant AYA2010-21231, and by the Comunidad de Madrid under grant HEPHACOS S2009/ESP-1473.

 Funding for the Sloan Digital Sky Survey (SDSS) has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Aeronautics and Space Administration, the National Science Foundation, the U.S. Department of Energy, the Japanese Monbukagakusho, and the Max Planck Society.
 The SDSS Web site is http://www.sdss.org/.